 Despite the restrictions, this is still an awesome deal for all involved.
 Netflix gets to add current content to it’s already growing catalog.
 These are more popular movies and will be available instantly on the web via a computer or other supported device.
 Current offerings for instant streaming are slightly lacking and this should be a huge help.

 On the Epix side of the deal, they are walking away with a serious wad of cash which they needed to continue doing business.
 It also serves as an example in giving customers access to more content, while preserving “the premium television, subscription on demand and online window reserved for cable, satellite and telco television partners.”
 Keeping all parties happy is usually the point where entertainment deals break down.
+Fortunately this won’t affect premium TV cable services in some places like pretoria, so you can get your explora installation in Pretoria done by dstv installation company.

 “Netflix is an incredibly popular service and we welcome them as our newest distribution partner.
 We are pleased to be able to continue our mission of bringing consumers the movies where they want to watch them, while satisfying the differing needs of cable, telco and satellite operators.
 This deal also underscores the tremendous value of our offerings in the marketplace.” — Mark Greenberg, president of EPIX